ismailmubarik/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

     - ip-10-16-0-10.ec2.internal
     - only resolvable inside the VPC and always points to private IP address
 - 0 or more secondary private IP addresses
 - 0 or 1 public IPv4 address given two ways
+- 1 elastic IP address per IPv4 address.
+Elastic IP address are public IPv4 address and these are different then normal IPv4 address
+- 0 or more IPv6 addresses which are all public.
+With IPv6 there is no definition of public or private addresses.
+All are public addresses

   - Instance must manually be set to recieve an IPv4 addr
   - Default settings into a subnet which automatically allocates an IPv4
   - Dynamic IP that is not fixed